 Training the Obese Beginner: Part 4

-Anyhow, in Training the Obese Beginner: Part 3 I basically summarized everything to date to conclude that the best approach to target all of the various issues going on was a combination of progressive volume higher rep weight training (to deplete muscle glycogen) along with dietary modifications (both carbohydrate and/or calorie reductions) with progressive amounts of cardio as fitness improves to both burn of fatty acids directly and start to retool mitochondria to overcome that defeect.
-All wonderful (and a nice run-on sentence), but how to practically go about it?
+In Training the Obese Beginner: Part 3 I basically summarized everything to date to conclude that the best approach to target all of the various issues going in this population on was a combination of progressive volume higher rep weight training (to deplete muscle glycogen) along with dietary modifications (both carbohydrate and/or calorie reductions).

 Training the Obese Beginner: Part 3